Chessfull/Patika-Fullstack-Bootcamp/README.md

 # Patika React Bootcamp
-I will organize my repositories table of content below.
+I will organize my repositories table of contents below.

 ________________________________________________________________________________________________________________________
 # Table of Contents